MrYsLab/xideco/README.md

 # xideco
 ![](https://github.com/MrYsLab/xideco/blob/master/documentation/images/kids.jpg)

-##A Cross-Platform Interconnect Distributed Eco system
+##A Network Enabled Software Backplane

+Xideco

-xideco is pronounced like _*zydeco*_
+Xideco is pronounced like _*Zydeco*_

-    Zydeco is a kind of American dance music originally from southern Louisiana, typically featuring accordion and guitar.
+Zydeco is a type of American dance music that originated in southern Louisiana.

 Artwork from http://www.terrancesimien.com/creole-for-kidz/

-# UNDER CONSTRUCTION soon to be completed
+For installation instructions, go to the [Xideco Wiki.](https://github.com/MrYsLab/xideco/wiki)